georgi-kr/GoodReads-skinny-version/README.md

 # GoodReads-skinny-version
-a simple version of the goodreads
+a simple version of the goodreads, I crated as a part of an interview process for my first junior possition.

 ## Start the project:
 1. Clone or download